What is taught?

 Details are provided in the Fee/Payment table.
-Children's group classes are limited to groups of 4 students to allow Coach Sally time to work with each child individually during the class.
-Any exception to this limit is made only after agreement by all parents in the group and Coach Sally.
+Children’s group classes are limited to 4 students to allow Coach Sally time to work with each child individually during the class.
+Any exception beyond this limit is made only after agreement by all parents in the group and Coach Sally.

-Class packages vary depending on the option offered.
-A class package generally consists of 5 classes.
+The meaning of a class varies depending on the option offered.
+A children’s group class generally consists of 5 classes.
 On weeks where there is a holiday, the session may be reduced to 3 or 4 class days as published in the Classes schedule.
+For Parent-Tot and Private Lessons, a class is a single session.
 See Class Information for details.